 UCC scholarship recognised as academics elected to Royal Irish Academy

-Three professors from University College Cork (UCC) were recently elected to the Royal Irish Academy, the highest academic honour in Ireland.
+Two professors from University College Cork (UCC) were today elected to the Royal Irish Academy (RIA), the highest academic honour in Ireland.

-The UCC professors newly elected to the RIA were Professor Geraldine Boylan, Professor Mairead Kiely and Professor Patricia Kearney.
+The UCC professors newly elected to the RIA are Professor Maggie O’Neill and Professor Chris Lynch.

-Commenting Professor John Cryan, Vice-President for Research and Innovation at UCC stated, "It was wonderful to see UCC scholarship recognised in what is the highest academic honour in Ireland.
-I’d like to congratulate the inductees, they are fantastic role models and trailblazers in their respective research fields."
+Commenting Professor John Cryan, Vice-President for Research and Innovation at UCC said: “It is wonderful to see UCC scholarship recognised in what is the highest academic honour in Ireland.
+I would like to congratulate Maggie and Chris on their induction to the RIA, they are fantastic role models in their respective research fields.”